 - Funding for Ray of Hope allows all of the dogs and cats to be spayed/neutered and to receive medical examinations and vaccinations.
 Gabriel's Fund is used to help meet additional veterinary costs of injured and very sick pets.

-- HSGKC's veterinary staff travels to Animal Control to provide veterinary care for the animals in their shelter.
+- HSGKC's veterinary staff travels to KCK Animal Control (KCKAC) to provide veterinary care for the animals in their shelter.
+We provide spay/neuter services for dogs and cats before they are adopted from KCKAC.
 We also work with the animal control staff educating them on best practices for cleaning protocols, care and feeding of the animals.

-- We utilize a network of no-kill shelters, rescue groups and breed rescues.
-Each week, animals at KCK Animal Control are transferred to no-kill groups who will find permanent homes for these pets.
+- KCKAC utilizes a network of no-kill shelters, rescue groups and breed rescues.
+Each week, animals at KCKAC are transferred to no-kill groups who will find permanent homes for these pets.

-- To help find homes for the pets remaining at the KCK Animal Control shelter, HSGKC volunteers conduct satellite adoption events every weekend.
+- To help find homes for the pets remaining at the KCKAC shelter, HSGKC volunteers conduct satellite adoption events every weekend.
 This has dramatically increased the number of adoptions for the city shelter.

 Because of the Ray of Hope, thousands of dogs and cats at the KCK Animal Control shelter have been given a second chance.